Pippeys/River_Data/README.md

 # River_Data
-Exploring and Prediciting River Flows
+## Exploring and Prediciting River Flows

 Data for this project is broken into 2 parts.
-USGS WaterFlow and NOAA Weather
+Part 1 is the water data which is from USGS WaterFlow and part 2 is the precipitation data which is from NOAA.
+The goal of this exploration and analysis is to understand the relationship of water flow (cfs) and rain precipitation.
+Once the exploration and analysis is completed I will attempt to build a model that will feed into a PowerBI dashboard.
+The goal of this ambitious project is to rate a river's ability to move water through its system.
+The beginning grades for this ability will be slow, average, and fast.
+This will be useful information when planning a trip to a river as storms push water through rivers in varying rates.

 Main file is Analysis.ipynb